cardan22/Julies_bakery/README.md

 ## Other

 * I want to thank my family for supporting me throughout the development of this website.
-Also, I'm grateful to my mentor for their encouragement and guidance, which has been crucial in my learning journey.
+Also, I'm grateful to my mentor at Code Institute for her encouragement and guidance, which has been crucial in my learning journey.

 [Back to top](#julies-bakery)